MichaelBell/rp2040_ov2640/README.md

 Captures an image from a OV2640 and sends over a wifi connection to a machine running the `image_read.py` script.

-Currently captures a single image in CIF resolution (352 by 288).
+Currently captures an image in SVGA resolution (800 by 600) when you press a button.

 To build, create a secrets.h with format:
 ```